romitbhandari17/chatbot-with-langchain/README.md

-# MBAGPT: Chatting with Multiple Data Sources
+# Chatbot with PDF as Input using Open AI Models and Langchain

 This is a chat application that leverages the power of Langchain conversational retrieval chain to provide conversational responses with access to a data source either PDF or CSV.
 Typically, following steps are followed:
 - The Input data source is first converted to text file, divided into chunks using langchain Recursive Character TextSplitter.